Tyson-miller/Chicago_Crime_Analysis/README.md

 First I inspected and cleaned the datasets.
 Then, used time series to analyze annual and monthly trends and data visualization to analyze spacial trends.
 I used correlation matrices to identify relational trends regarding arrests proportions and income as well as arrest proportions and location.
 I also fit a model using time series analysis to predict future robberies in a specific neighborhood of Chicago.

 **Files**
-* Chicago_Crime_Analysis.ipynb - R Markdown file containing R code with
+* Chicago_Crime_Analysis.ipynb - Jupyter Notebook file containing all code and analysis for the 3 crime files

 # Features
 * Jupyter Notebook